Fiori-Tracker/fioritracker.github.io/1909FPS03/installation-guide/fioridev-steps.md

 # Steps for UX Lead (Fiori Dev)

-To install the „Main part” of the Fiori Tracker, please follow the steps described below.

 ## Step 1 - Add intervals for number ranges

 **4.1** Run **ZFTSETUP** transaction.<br />